aletheia-foundation/aletheia-admin/README.md

 ### The problem

 A large percentage of scientific articles lie behind paywalls.
 That is to say, a large percentage of humanity’s collective knowledge is only accessible by those with financial means.
-The companies that operate these paywalls claim they only exist to cover their operating costs that allow scinece to be published, but the truth is these companies operate with a large profit margin.
-The fact that scientific research is not freely available to all stifiles innovation and humanity loses out overall.
+The companies that operate these paywalls claim they only exist to cover their operating costs that allow science to be published, but the truth is these companies operate with a large profit margin.
+The fact that scientific research is not freely available to all stifles innovation and humanity loses out overall.

 #### The solution